Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Richardson has 28 active public transport stops operating within its boundaries.
-All these stops are served by bus routes.
-There are 8 individual routes in total, offering 1,152 weekly passenger trips combined.
+These stops are served by a mix of bus routes totaling eight individual routes.
+Combined, these routes facilitate 1,152 weekly passenger trips.

-The accessibility of transport is rated excellent, with residents being an average of 182 meters away from the nearest stop.
+The accessibility of public transport in Richardson is rated excellent, with residents on average located 182 meters from the nearest transport stop.
 On average, there are 164 trips per day across all routes, which equates to approximately 41 weekly trips per individual stop.

 Frequently Asked Questions - Transport